Head to Head Comparison: MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

 |2.00

-This table compares MGP Ingredients and Spirits Cap’s revenue, earnings per share and valuation.
+This table compares Spirits Cap and MGP Ingredients’ top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue